pippyn/icloud3/iCloud3 Readme.md

 **username**

-(string)(Required)The username for the iCloud account.
+(string)(Required) The username for the iCloud account.
+Ty

 **password**

-(string)(Required)The password for The username.
+(string)(Required) The password for the username.

 **account_name**

-(string)(Optional)The friendly name for the account_name.
+(string)(Optional) The friendly name for the account_name.
 If this isn’t given, it will use the account_name of the username (so the part before the  `@`  in the email address)

-**nzone_interval**
+**inzone_interval**

-(integer)(Optional)Maximum interval in minutes between subsequent location upates.
+(integer)(Optional) The interval in minutes between subsequent location upates.
 This tracker uses dynamic intervals for requesting location updates.
 When iphone is stationary, interval will eventually be set to  `max_interval`  to save battery.
 When iphone starts moving again interval will be dynamically updated to 1 min.
 Note that updating interval to 1 min might be delayed by maximum  `max_interval`  minutes.
 Minimum value is 1

 **gps_accuracy_threshold**